bghuan/oss/intl.en-US/Developer Guide/Data Processing/Image Processing/Parameters/Blur.md

 # Blur

+You can use blur parameters to blur a source image stored in OSS.
 This topic describes the parameters and examples to blur an image.

 ## Parameters